neondatabase/website/content/docs/reference/compatibility.md

 Neon cloud service is currently compatible with PostgreSQL 14 and PostgreSQL 15.
 You can select the PostgreSQL version you want to use when creating a Neon project.
 PostgreSQL 15 is selected, by default.
 For information about creating a Neon project, See [Manage projects](/docs/manage/projects).

+## Extension support

+ Neon supports numerous PostgreSQL extensions, and we regularly add support for more.
+For a list of supported extensions, see [PostgreSQL Extensions](/docs/extensions/pg-extensions).
+To request support for additional extensions, please contact us at [support@neon.tech](mailto:support@neon.tech) or post your request to the [Neon community forum](https://community.neon.tech/).

-## Permissions and extension support
+## Roles and permissions

+Neon is a managed PostgreSQL service, so you cannot access the host operating system, and you can't connect using the PostgreSQL `superuser` account like you can in a stand-alone PostgreSQL installation.

+Roles created in the Neon console, CLI, or API, including the default role created with a Neon project, are granted membership in the `neon_superuser` role.
+For information about the privileges associated with this role, see [The neon_superuser role](/docs/manage/roles#the-neonsuperuser-role).

+Roles created in Neon with SQL syntax, from a command-line tool like `psql` or the [Neon SQL Editor](/docs/connect/query-with-psql-editor), have the same privileges as newly created roles in a stand-alone PostgreSQL installation.
+These roles are not granted membership in the `neon_superuser` role.
+You must grant these roles the privileges you want them to have.
+For more information, see [Manage roles with SQL](/docs/manage/roles#manage-roles-with-sql).

-The Neon cloud service does not currently provide roles with access permissions other than those granted to standard database owners in PostgreSQL.
-Therefore, Neon roles cannot access replication methods, create additional roles from a PostgreSQL connection, or install PostgreSQL extensions other than those permitted by Neon.
-For information about the PostgreSQL extensions that Neon supports, see [PostgreSQL Extensions](/docs/extensions/pg-extensions).
+Neon roles cannot access replication methods, install PostgreSQL extensions other than those permitted by Neon, or grant membership in other roles.

 <a id="default-parameters/"></a>